captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 ## PETER:
 What’s something about you
+nobody knows?
 ---
-that nobody knows?
----
 ## LISSETTE:
 My.
----
 Biggest Secret.
 ---
 Pete is.
 ---
-That…
+Um, that nobody has ever told me
 ---
-Nobody has ever told me
+that they love me.
 ---
-they love me.
----
 Ever.
 ---
 Like besides my mom.
----
 And I donno.
 ---
 Maybe my dead gram said it once.